cache exists in db Search - ManaHive

 "Find me cards equivalent to: Starfield Vocalist"

-1. Panharmonicon (Artifact, not a creature, but same effect on triggers)
+1. Panharmonicon (Artifact, not a creature or blue, but same triggered ability doubling)

 Found Cards